You don’t know me, but if you read Steve Whitmire’s blog at all, I often comment over there.

 I notice that you haven’t spoken out publicly about the casting change; I don’t know whether that’s your personal choice or Disney’s edict, but either way I completely respect it.
 Nevertheless, I hope you have somebody you can trust with whom you can privately discuss your feelings about it, whether it be a friend or a family member, a colleague or a counselor.

-Once again, I wish you a very happy birthday, and I hope you can find it in your heart to forgive the unintentional missteps of a humble but very enthusiastic fan.
+Once again, I wish you a very happy birthday, and I hope you can find it in your heart to forgive the unintentional missteps of a humble and well-meaning fan.

 All the best,